pranav1211/Beyondmebtw/Readme.md

   ## Log
     V 0.9 03/11/2023
-      ->remove twitter icon and link from header on home and about page ->changed font about page to improve readability ->added a contact bar to homepage, contains links to linkedin, medium, twitter, github and also email
+      ->remove twitter icon and link from header on home,about and blog page ->changed font about page to improve readability ->added a contact bar to homepage, contains links to linkedin, medium, twitter, github and also email

       * abandoning the phase system as i have completed the base of the site and now features are going to be added so it makes more sense to keep it simple

-    V 1.02 4/11/2023
+    V 1.0 4/11/2023
       ->added information about the buttons when mouse hovers over the contact area ->removed a feature that displayed email address when mouse hovered over email icon due to link clickable issues
       ->fixed hamburger button menu issue on phones that made content overlab ->removed the contact bar for smaller devices while i develop a replacement

+    V 1.10 5/11/2023
+      ->added contact bar to about page
+      ->added contact bar to blog page
+      ->spaced header in blog page
+      ->added a new horizontal line in blog page visible only to small devices ->made the icons source local